mindspore-ai/docs/docs/serving/docs/source_en/serving_distributed_example.md

 ### Executing Inference

-To access the inference service through gRPC, the client needs to specify the IP address and port of the gRPC server.
+To access the inference service through gRPC, the client needs to specify the network address of the gRPC server.
 Run [serving_client.py](https://gitee.com/mindspore/serving/blob/master/example/matmul_distributed/serving_client.py) to call the `predict` method of matmul distributed model, execute inference.

 ```python
 import numpy as np